-Effect from Maturity Amounts (Euro -billion)
+Effect from Maturity Amounts (Euro - billion)

 24 June 2020 28 June 2023 94.33

 Total 94.33

-- 1.1.6.
-In subsection "Risks related to the business activities and industry of the Issuer and of the Group", the Risk Factors from the Risk Factor headed "Risk related the property market trends" to the Risk Factor headed "Risks connected with legal proceedings in progress" shall be renumbered.
-In particular, the Risk Factor headed "Risks associated with the impact of current macroeconomic uncertainties", on page 8 of the Registration Document, shall be deleted in its entirety. - 1.1.7.
-In subsection "Risks related to the business activities and industry of the Issuer and of the Group", on page 7 et seq. of the Registration Document, the Risk Factor headed "Risk related the property market trends", shall be deleted and replaced as follows:
+- In the subsection "Risks related to the business activities and industry of the Issuer and of the Group", the Risk Factor headed "Risks associated with the impact of current macroeconomic uncertainties", on page 27 of the Base Prospectus, shall be deleted in its entirety.
+The Risk Factors from the Risk Factor headed "Risk related the property market trends" to the Risk Factor headed "Risks connected with legal proceedings in progress" on page 27-33 shall be renumbered. - In the subsection "Risks related to the business activities and industry of the Issuer and of the Group", the Risk Factor headed "Risk related the property market trends", on pages 27-28 of the Base Prospectus shall be deleted and replaced as follows: